 Dark chocolate has a high cocoa content.
-It is one of the foods for which food and wine pairing can be particularly perilous.
-You can then move away from wine and turn to natural sweet wines or spirits.
+It is one of the foods for which the realization of a food and wine pairing can be particularly perilous.
+Thus, it is sometimes necessary to move away from red wine to natural sweet wines or spirits.

 Red wine and chocolate